Compass: SLO-aware Query Planner for Compound AI Serving at Scale: Abstract

 \section{Abstract}

-The rise of compound AI serving---integrating multiple operators in a pipeline that may span edge and cloud tiers---enables end-user applications such as autonomous driving, generative AI-powered meeting companions, and immersive gaming.
-Achieving high service goodput---i.e., meeting service level objectives (SLOs) for pipeline latency, accuracy, and costs---requires effective planning of operator placement, configuration, and resource allocation across infrastructure tiers.
-However, the diverse SLO requirements, varying edge capabilities, and high query volumes create an enormous planning search space, rendering current solutions fundamentally limited for real-time serving and cost-efficient deployments.
+The rise of compound AI serving that integrates multiple operators in a pipeline enables end-user applications such as generative AI-powered meeting companions, autonomous driving, and immersive gaming.
+These workloads span diverse deployment spaces, from cloud-only queries to edge-assisted ones across infrastructure tiers, often including both within an application.
+Achieving high service goodput---i.e., meeting service level objectives (SLOs) for pipeline latency, accuracy, and costs---requires joint planning of operators' placement, configuration, and resource allocation.
+However, diverse SLOs, varying runtime environments (e.g., heterogeneous device speeds), and a large volume of queries competing for shared infrastructure explode the planning space, making real-time serving and cost-efficient deployment intractable with existing advances.

-This paper presents \name, an SLO-aware query planner for large-scale compound AI workloads. \name novelly decomposes multi-query planning and multi-dimensional SLO objectives while preserving global decision quality.
-By exploiting plan similarities within and across queries, it significantly reduces search steps.
-It further improves per-step efficiency with a precision-aware plan profiler that incrementally profiles and strategically applies early stopping based on imprecise estimates of plan performance.
-At scale, \name selects query-plan combinations to maximize global SLO goodput.
-Evaluations in real-world settings show that \name improves service goodput by 3.2-5.0$\times$, accelerates query planning by 4.2-5.8$\times$, achieving query response in seconds, while reducing deployment costs by 3.2-4.0$\times$ over state of the arts even in their intended single-tier deployments.
+This paper presents Compass, the first SLO-aware query planner that optimizes large-scale compound AI workloads across diverse deployment spaces.
+Compass decomposes the many-query, multi-SLO planning problem into tractable subproblems while preserving global decision quality, exploiting plan similarities within and across queries to slash the search steps.
+It further improves per-step efficiency with a plan profiler that performs selective profiling to achieve high-fidelity performance estimates at a fraction of the profiling cost.
+At runtime, Compass performs query-plan bipartite matching to maximize SLO goodput under resource contentions.
+Real-world evaluations show that Compass improves service goodput by 2.4--5.1$\times$, reduces deployment costs by 3.8--4.5$\times$, and accelerates planning by 4.2--10.5$\times$, achieving service responsiveness within seconds and near-optimal decision quality.